ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 The first argument to ``singularity build`` (lolcow.simg) specifies a path and name for your container.
 The second argument (docker://godlovedc/lolcow) gives the DockerHub URI from which to download the image.

-Now we can exit the image and run our new image we have just built on the Cirrus login node:
+Now we can exit the image and run our new image we have just built on the ARCHER2 login node:

 ::

-   [user@cirrus-login0 ~]$ singularity run lolcow.simg
+   [user@archer2-login0 ~]$ singularity run lolcow.simg

 This image contains a *runscript* that tells Singularity what to do if we run the image.
 We demonstrate different ways to use images below.